X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Results

 \section{Results}

-After determining the part of observations which is useful for our present work, we performed the detailed analysis of the combined {\it RXTE}/PCA and {\it SWIFT}/XRT data. {\it SWIFT}/XRT observations of IGR J17091-3624 showed a transition of the source from the low count rate hard state to the high count rate hard state (see top panel of Fig. 1) and a gradual transition in the variability, i.e., from an irregular non variability state, to a regular, repetitive and large variability state.
-This new variability looked very similar to the unique variability observed during the `$\rho$' class of GRS 1915+105 \citep{b26}.
-This motivated us to perform a comparative study between these sources.
-For better distinction of above states, we performed the count rate fractional rms analysis of different observations (by dividing the square root of the variance with the mean count rate) from {\it RXTE}/PCA which is shown in the bottom panel of Fig. 1.
-Observations which have fractional rms values less than 3.2 are found to be in hard intermediate state and fractional rms more than 3.2 are found to be in variable state.
-A few observations showed the transition between hard intermediate state and variable state, and hence described as `Intermediate variable state (IVS)'.
-The details have been discussed below.
+{\it SWIFT}/XRT observations of IGR J17091$-$3624 show a transition of the source from the low count rate variability to the high count rate variability (see lower top panel of Fig. 1).
+Later, a gradual transition in the variability, i.e., from an irregular, less-variable state, to a regular, repetitive and large variability state has been observed.
+The large variability looks very similar to the unique variability observed during the `$\rho$' class in GRS 1915+105 \citep{b26}.
+This motivates us to perform a detailed study on the source spectral state evolution and compare it with that of GRS 1915+105.
+To distinguish among variability classes, we perform the count rate fractional rms analysis of different observations (by dividing the square root of the variance with the mean count rate) from {\it RXTE}/PCA which is shown in the bottom panel of Fig. 1.
+Later, comparing with timing and spectral properties, we show that observations which have fractional rms values less than 5 are consistent with the HIMS and SIMS, and observations with fractional rms significantly higher than 5 are consistent with the variable state/$\rho$-like class.
+A few observations show the transition between soft intermediate state and variable state/$\rho$-like class, and hence described as `Intermediate variable state (IVS)'.
+The details are discussed below.